 Website: Triberger Wasserfälle

+Stuttgart offers plenty of things to do and see.
 Think a day trip outside Stuttgart is impossible?
 Think again.
 Aside from the 8 best places that were mentioned, there are maybe hundreds more interesting places yet to be discovered.
-You will only have to look closer and get yourself inline with the local gossips surrounding Stuttgart.
-Afterwards, simply pack your bag and go on a day trip out of Stuttgart and into the beauties of Southern Germany.
+You will only have to look closer and get yourself in line with the local gossip surrounding Stuttgart.
+Afterward, simply pack your bag and go on a day trip out of Stuttgart and into the beauties of Southern Germany.

 Get Trip101 in your inbox